-We are now launching our new Artist Development Programme with the following two strands:
+We are now launching the new Artist Development Programme with the two following strands:

 (Please click the title of each opportunity for details.
 Artists who apply please be aware we are in the pilot stage of the programme.
 We are seeking to work with artists that provide critical and constructive feedback at this stage to help to create a clear framework for the future programme.)